-Finally, since the bulk of kid's nutritional education comes from the home, parents need to model good nutrition habits.
+Finally, since the bulk of kids' nutritional education comes from the home, parents need to model good nutrition habits.
 This means parents should be eating 9-13 servings of fruits and veggies every day, stocking healthy snacks in the house, and reducing sugar intake.
 By having a healthy household, kids will grow into adults who feel that it's normal to eat whole, healthy food.

 How to Model Healthy Habits for Your Kids

 Plant a Garden.
 Planting a garden and growing food with your children helps them build a strong foundational knowledge about where food comes from and how eating fruits and veggies is so naturally good for you.
 If you don't have outdoor space to grow a garden, you can plant one indoors!
 Click here for tips on what to grow.
-Altneratively, you can also visit farms and pick seasonal fruits and vegetables.
+Alternatively, you can also visit farms and pick seasonal fruits and vegetables.

 Cook together!
 This helps teach children what they are eating and how whole foods are prepared.
 That is the real-life knowledge that will have the biggest impact on their long-term health and wellness.
-Try having every family member cook one meal a week, and help your kids by creating an ingredient list, shopping together and then setting them up with a child-friendly work space and equipment that is age-appropriate.
+Try having every family member cook one meal a week, and help your kids by creating an ingredient list, shopping together, and then setting them up with a child-friendly workspace and equipment that is age-appropriate.

 If you are reading this and feeling any sort of anxiety about not getting enough fruits and vegetables in your lives, don't despair!
-It's never to late to begin, and our bodies are more resilient than you think (especially little ones).
+It's never too late to begin, and our bodies are more resilient than you think (especially little ones).

 You don't have to change everything all at once.
 Remember it's a marathon, not a sprint.
 Start with a small change and stick with it, like adding spinach to your morning smoothie or committing to getting something green on your plate at dinner.
 Try replacing one unhealthy snack a day with a piece of fruit.
-Or instead of drinking soda, swap it for a flavored carbonated water.
+Or instead of drinking soda, swap it for flavored carbonated water.
 Any small change you make will be a step in the right direction and your kids will see you making these moves to be a better version of yourself (you can even share about it with them).
 The best you.